-- a) The action of one or more offensive players who after taking set positions move to a new position prior to the snap. - b) A player who shifts must reset for one second prior to the snap. - 4) Snap - a) The ball may be snapped between the center's legs or to the side. - i) The snapper's feet must be behind the line of scrimmage. - ii) The snapper shall pass the ball from its position on the ground in a continuous motion to the quarterback to legally start the play. - iii) The snapper is the only player required on the line of scrimmage at the time of the snap.
+- 11.2.1.
+This player must be behind the quarterback and not moving toward its goal line at the time the ball is snapped. - 11.2.2.
+If the player comes to a stop he/she must be set for one second. - 11.3.
+Shift: The action of one or more offensive players who after taking set positions move to a new position prior to the snap.
+A player who shifts must reset for one second prior to the snap. - 11.4.
+Snap: The ball may be snapped between the center's legs or to the side. - 11.4.1.
+The snapper's feet must be behind the line of scrimmage. - 11.4.2.
+The snapper shall pass the ball from its position on the ground in a continuous motion to the quarterback to legally start the play. - 11.4.3.
+The snapper is the only player required on the line of scrimmage at the time of the snap.

-UNIFIED TEAM PLAY
+12. UNIFIED TEAM PLAY

-- During competition, a team shall field five (5) players to start the game (required).
+- 12.1.
+During competition, a team shall field five (5) players to start the game (required).
 The line-up shall never exceed three (3) athletes and two (2) partners at any time.
 Teams may continue with a minimum of four (4) players (minus 1 partner or athlete) due to disqualification or injury.
-Failure to adhere to the required ratio results in a forfeit. - 2) Each team is to have a non-playing coach. - Partners may not pass to another partner.
+Failure to adhere to the required ratio results in a forfeit. - 12.2.
+Each team is to have a non-playing coach. - 12.3.
+Partners may not pass to another partner.
 Unified Sports Teams are expected to comply with this rule without intervention by officials.
-Failure to "self-patrol" will be considered unsportsmanlike and will be penalized accordingly. - 4) Partners may hand off to another partner behind the line of scrimmage. - 5) Partners shall not dominate play.
+Failure to "self-patrol" will be considered unsportsmanlike and will be penalized accordingly. - 12.4.
+Partners may hand off to another partner behind the line of scrimmage. - 12.5.
+Partners shall not dominate play.

-PENALTIES
+13. PENALTIES